Eze Udo II of Isolo, Lagos State

 What advice would you have for our leaders/politicians in their effort to move the country forward?

 My advice to Nigerians, nay politicians is that good people should join politics.
 People say politics is a dirty game, politics is bad game it is dirty or bad when dirty people are allowed to play it, but when good people, morally upright and focused people join politics, the game will cease to be a dirty game.
 When good people whether Christians or Muslims come together to run the government, Nigeria will be better for us.
 For example, these bad people steal our money such that tow or three generations of theirs cannot exhaust such money and starch this money away in foreign countries, this does not make sense at all.
 This creates more problems for the coming generations – no jobs for the youths and that is why their idle minds have become the devils’ workshop.
-If boko haram fighters had good jobs, they would not carry guns because a hungry man is an angry man.
+If Boko haram fighters had good jobs, they would not carry guns because a hungry man is an angry man.
 This should be a big concern for our leaders.
 There is a need for good leadership to evolve a new order for the sake of the coming generations.
 A son Is expected to be an improvement on the parents.
-He should run faster than the parent or perhaps on the same speed as the parents, otherwise the future is bleak.
+He should run faster than the parent or perhaps on the same speed as the parents, otherwise, the future is bleak.
 That is the problem of Nigeria today.
 Our children cannot even run faster or at the same speed as their parents today.
-They finish from school and are faced with unemployment.
+They finish school and are faced with unemployment.
 In Igbo and perhaps, elsewhere, you are not expected to feed a grown-up child.
 My grandfather said it is a sin to give an adult food, so when you still keep feeding and giving pocket money to your grown-up child, where is the future?

 We must plan for the future; revolution comes by circumstance when people are pressed to the wall.
 Our leaders should shun corruption and move the country forward.